All vehicle registration is handled by the University Police Office.

 The person in whose name a vehicle is registered with the University is responsible for all traffic violations and is liable for all fines or disciplinary actions.

 Fines: $15 for first violation; $20 for second; $25 for all subsequent violations.
 All disabled violations are $50.

 Violations should be paid at the Office of Student Accounts within ten (10) business days of issuance.
 Unpaid violations may be added to your semester bill and deducted from any refunds due.
 Violations remaining unpaid are submitted for collection where additional costs related to collection may be assessed.

 Vehicles parked in tow-away zones, disabled zones, or parked inappropriately as determined by the University Police, may be towed at the owner's expense.

 Vehicles that have been issued five violations during an academic year are subject to being towed for any and all additional violations.

-Parking violation appeals may be made by any person receiving a notice of violation within ten business days from the date of issuance.
+Parking violation appeals may be made online within ten business days from the date of issuance.
 After the 10 day period, the right to appeal expires and all violation charges and/or expenses incurred become automatically due and payable.

 Vehicle and Traffic Law Regulations are in effect at all times.

 Buckle up - It's the law.